 More like this

 7. Sleep soundly

-found that people who increased the length of their sleep each night reduced their sugar intake by as much as 10 grams the following day.
-Adopting appropriate sleep hygiene behaviours such as avoiding caffeine after 2pm, establishing a wind down routine and keeping to a regular sleep-wake cycle can help lengthen the duration of your sleep and improve your food choices
+A UK study found that people who increased the length of their sleep each night reduced their sugar intake by as much as 10 grams the following day.
+Adopting appropriate sleep hygiene behaviours such as avoiding caffeine after 2pm, establishing a wind down routine and keeping to a regular sleep-wake cycle can help lengthen the duration of your sleep and improve your food choices.

 8. Call a friend